 In 2007, the iPhone.
-Just before Steve Jobs unveiled the iPhone, he said,"Today Apple is reinventing the phone."He was only half right.
+Just before Steve Jobs unveiled the iPhone, he said,"Today, Apple is reinventing the phone."He was only half right.
 The iPhone did more than that.
 It redefined the entire mobile phone industry and the behavior of all mobile phone users.
-It created a truly personal computer, one that we can bring with us all the time in the pocket.
+It created a truly personal computer—one that we can bring with us all the time in our pockets.

 None of us realize that we need a tablet (we didn't even know what to call it back then) when we have a powerful laptop and a brilliant smartphone.

-They kept the 67 study participants in a room that smelled of freshly baked chocolate cookies and then teased them further by showing them the actual treats alongside other chocolate-flavored confections.
+They kept the 67 study participants in a room that smelled of freshly baked chocolate cookies and teased them further by showing them the actual treats alongside other chocolate-flavored confections.
 Part of the participants did get to indulge their sweet tooth, while the other part of the participants, whose resolves were being tested, were asked to eat radishes instead.

 As the scientists noted in their Journal of Personality and Social Psychology paper (PDF), many of the radish-eaters "exhibit[ed] clear interest in the chocolates, to the point of looking longingly at the chocolate display and in a few cases even picking up the cookies to sniff at them."

 After the food bait, while the participants thought the experiment was over, Baumeister and his team then gave them a second, seemingly unrelated puzzle to solve.
-And this was not an average puzzle, it was almost impossible to solve, purposely designed to test the persistence of the participants.
+And this was not an average puzzle.
+It was almost impossible to solve, purposely designed to test the persistence of the participants.